GBU-72: History

 The evaluation of the GBU-72 at Eglin Air Force Base included ground-based tests such as detonating the bomb’s warhead inside barriers to measure its blast and other effects, and test flights planned by the 780th Test Squadron and carried out by the 40th Flight Test Squadron between July and October 2021 that included confirming "the weapon could safely release from the aircraft and validate a modified 2,000-pound joint-direct-attack-munition tail kit’s ability to control and navigate a 5,000-pound weapon."

-The initial testing phase ended on 7 October 2021, when an 96th Test Wing McDonnell Douglas F-15E Strike Eagle released the GBU-72 (known as the GBU-72 Advanced 5K Penetrator), over the Eglin Air Force Base range.
+The initial testing phase ended on 7 October 2021, when an 96th Test Wing McDonnell Douglas F-15E Strike Eagle released the GBU-72 (known as the GBU-72 Advanced 5K Penetrator) over the Eglin Air Force Base range.
 The program moved on to more JDAM integration test flights and developmental and operational testing in 2022.

 In May 2024 it was reported that as part of joint American-British strikes during the Red Sea crisis, the US Air Force used a GBU-72 to destroy an underground Houthi facility in Yemen.

 In September 2024 it was reported that the Israeli Air Force deployed up to ten GBU-72s on 27 September 2024 to kill Hezbollah's Secretary-General, Hassan Nasrallah, in his underground headquarters complex in Beirut.
 Subsequent reporting stated 2000 lb class JDAM-equipped BLU-109 bunker-busting bombs were likely used.

+In March 2026, multiple media outlets reported that the United States Air Force employed GBU-72/B in strikes against hardened Iranian anti-ship missile sites near the Strait of Hormuz during the Iran-war.
+United States Central Command confirmed the use of 5,000-pound class penetrator munitions in the operation, but did not specify the weapon system.
+Some reports described the strikes as the first combat use of the GBU-72/B, although earlier unconfirmed reports had suggested possible use in Yemen in 2024.